ganbuan/CyberNotebook/README.md

 ```

 ## Vulnerability Scanning
-<i>Vulnerabilities</i> are weaknesses in software programs or hardware that can be leveraged by attackers. <i>Patching</i> is the process of fixing these vulnerabilities.
+*Vulnerabilities* are weaknesses in software programs or hardware that can be leveraged by attackers. *Patching* is the process of fixing these vulnerabilities.

 However, these vulnerabilities must be scanned for.
 These scans can be categorised into the following:
 + Authenticated vs Unauthenticated Scans